 On each roster group page, users can:

-• Select a view previously saved, or edit views you have already saved (B)
+Select a view previously saved, edit views you have already saved, or add new views alongside a preview (B)

-• Switch between a view of the shfits and a view of the roster statistics (C)
+Switch between a view of the shifts and a view of the roster statistics (C)

 Changing and saving view settings (A)

-If you make any changes, you will have the option to overwrite these changes in the current view, or create the view in a new name (L).
+Saving view settings (N): If you make any changes, you will have the option to overwrite the current view settings, or save the settings as a new view under a custom name.
 If you are a site administrator you also have the option to choose to save the view so everyone can see it.

 Filtering and re-ordering locations and rosters